firecmsco/firecms/website/docs/migrating_from_v1.md

 - Every prop of type `React.ComponentType` is now spelled in uppercase for consistency.
   For example, `icon` is now `Icon`.
   Or `Actions` is now `actions`.
+- If you are using `FireCMS` instead of `FirebaseAppCMS`:
+- You need to add an additional `SnackbarProvider` and a `ModeControllerProvider` in your tree.
+  It was provided by `FireCMS` before, but we treat it as a separate component now for better customization.

 ### Collections